Speech and Language Therapy, BSc Hons

 Overall workload

-Your overall workload may consist of contact hours (lectures, seminars, etc.), independent learning, and assessments.
+Your overall workload consists of contact hours (lectures, seminars, workshops), independent learning, placements and assessments.
+As this is a full time programme, the workload should be roughly equivalent to a full-time job.

 Assessment